/data/path_data_processor.py

 return processed_data

-raise DataProcessingException(f"An error occurred during th data processing: {e}")
+raise DataProcessingException(f"An unexpected error occurred during data processing: {e}")

 [docs]